 Coats of arms are awarded to an individual, not to a family or a name.
 For example, Sir Francis Drake's coat of arms looks different from that awarded to someone named Drake from Devonshire.
 Any company that claims to provide you with THE coat of arms for your family name is misleading you (unless you can trace your heritage to a specific person to whom a coat of arms was awarded).
 For more information, try our web page: http://www.fleurdelis.com/nofamilycrest.htm

 You can try to narrow the search by geographic region of origin, but there may also be more than one coat of arms awarded to several people in ancient Germany.
 Further complicating the issue is that the authoritative source information for most coats of arms only lists a city and/or county or origin, and sometimes only a country.
-That is why, unless you can trace your family history to one individual, and unless the sources list that individual, then the best that you can hope for is to find a coat of arms that is the oldest for a given name from a given region or the one most frequently used.
+That is why, unless you can trace (and document) your family history to one individual, and unless the sources list that individual, then your use of a coat of arms could be a violation of some countries' regulations.
+You might want to try to find a coat of arms that is the oldest for your name from a given region or the one most frequently used, and then use some of those design elements to create your own coat of arms.
 Coats of arms usually started out fairly simple in design, then subsequent generations added onto or made slight variations to the design to make it their own.
 Marriages often resulted in a combination of two different family lines' coats of arms.

 What is the difference between a coat of arms and a family crest?